Breanna206/MTT_Esters_Analysis/README.md

 # MTT_Esters_Analysis

-Processed and analyzed biological data from the MTT assay of various podophyllotoxin ester analogs
+Processed and analyzed biological data from a 24-hours MTT assay of various podophyllotoxin ester analogs.